abiosoft/caddyserver.com/content/docs/tls.md

     *   **verify_if_given** will not fail if none is presented, but reject all that do not pass verification.
     *   The default, if no flag is set but a CA file found, is to do both: to require client certificates and validate them.
 *   **dir** is a directory from which to load certificates and keys.
 The entire directory and its subfolders will be walked in search of .pem files.
 Each .pem file must contain the PEM-encoded certificate (chain) and key blocks, concatenated together.
-*   **limit** puts a limit on the number of certificates allowed to be issued on demand (during TLS handshake).
+*   **limit** puts a limit on the number of certificates allowed to be issued on demand (during TLS handshake) for this site.
 Specifying this value enables [On-Demand TLS](/docs/automatic-https#on-demand).
 It must be a positive integer.
 This value gets reset after the process exits (but is preserved through reloads).
 *   **type** is the type of key to use when generating keys for certificates (only applies to managed orTLS or self-signed certificates).
 Valid values are rsa2048, rsa4096, rsa8192, p256, and p384\.
 Default is currently rsa2048.
 *   **provider** is the name of a DNS provider; specifying it enables the [DNS challenge](/docs/automatic-https#dns-challenge).
 Note that you need to give credentials for it to work.